- 1 pound boneless skinless chicken breasts, cut into 1/2-inch pieces

 - 6 ounces uncooked tricolor spiral pasta

-- In a large saucepan, saute the chicken, onion, celery, carrots and garlic in butter and oil for 5 minutes.
-Stir in the basil, oregano and pepper until blended.
+- In a large saucepan or Dutch oven, saute the chicken, onion, celery, carrots and garlic in butter and oil for 5 minutes.
+Stir in the flour, basil, oregano and pepper until blended.
+Gradually add broth and tomatoes.
+Bring to a boil.
+Reduce heat; cover and simmer for 1 hour.
+Return to a boil; stir in the pasta.
+Reduce heat; simmer, uncovered, for 12-15 minutes or until pasta is tender.
+Yield: 9 servings.

 "I have been making this soup for a few years now and love it.
 My son is 7 and can't get enough.
 Very family friendly tasty recipe.
 I also add a little extra broth."